mIRC-Scripters/mirckb/docs/source/intermediate/control_flow_statements.rst

 The break statement lets you break out of the currently executing while loop at any point.
 The break statement will only break out of the while loop in which it is nested in.

-break In the example below, we set variable “%x” to 10 and decrease it by one each time.
-When “%x” reaches 5, break out of the loop.
+break In the example below, we set variable "%x" to 10 and decrease it by one each time.
+When "%x" reaches 5, break out of the loop.

 .. code:: text